Alien Olympics

 As a thought experiment, consider what might happen when we first discover other intelligent life in the universe.

-This is a tough question to answer!
-It’s unlikely that an alien civilization will look anything like our own, making most forms of direct comparison difficult.
+This is a tough question to answer.
+It's unlikely that an alien civilization will look anything like our own, making most forms of direct comparison difficult.
 We have no guarantee that they will understand our art, language, or even communication as we know it.
-They might think our hands are weird, while we’re repulsed by their vibrating tentacles and affinity for country music produced after 2018.
-In fact, the only thing we’ll definitely have in common is that we both exist in the same universe.
+They might think our hands are weird, while we're repulsed by their vibrating tentacles.
+In fact, the only thing we'll definitely have in common is that we both exist in the same universe.

 We'll need to be creative if we want to answer this in a satisfactory way.
 After all, we need to beat them if we're going to prove who's boss.